JakeDarling/swen-344-project/README.md

 For a more detailed explanation on how everything works, read the section on writing new tests.

-After your PR merges into the ```develop``` branch, you may run the appropriate promotion job [on jenkins](http://vm344a.se.rit.edu:8080/)
+After your PR merges into the ```develop``` branch, you may run the promote-stage job [on jenkins](http://vm344a.se.rit.edu:8080/)
 Jenkins will push to our dev heroku app, run the appropriate tests, push to heroku staging, and then merge develop into master and push the new master.
+Credentials for Jenkins are in the Google Drive "VM and Jenkins Creds"

 ## Running Integration Tests